 |Number of pages||15|

 |Early online date||14 Dec 2018|

 FingerprintDive into the research topics of 'Tokenism or true partnership: Parental involvement in a child’s acute pain care'.
 Together they form a unique fingerprint.

-- Department of Nursing and Midwifery - Head of Division of Child Mental Health and Learning Disability Nursing
+- Department of Nursing and Midwifery - School Director of Quality for NMC Programmes

 - School of Human and Health Sciences